 When you arrive, you buy a day pass, then the staff will give you a 20-minute orientation of the equipment and the different areas of the gym.
 Unlike per-hour recreational facilities, the day pass allows you in-and-out privileges.
 You can leave for lunch, for example, and come back anytime before closing.

-In the ropes climbing area, there are 30 autobelays that make it easy for anyone to get started without any prior experience.
+Both gyms have about 30 autobelays that make it easy for anyone to get started without any prior experience.
 An autobelay is a device that secures the climber via a retractable cable that lowers you to the ground at a controlled rate, removing the need for a human to hold a rope on the ground (belaying), which takes a bit of skill to learn.

 Autobelays are great for a first visit, but Hub loves to teach parents how to belay their children, too.
 This means you are holding the rope tethered to your child as he or she climbs.
 It creates an amazing bond between you and your child as you coach, give feedback, and champion your child to get to the top.